Radio-active-Boys/MiniProject/README.md

 2. **Click on "Start Scanning"** to initiate Bluetooth device discovery.
 3. **View real-time information** about discovered devices.
 4. **Click on "Export to CSV"** to save details of currently active devices.
-A new CSV file will be created with the export timestamp.
+A new CSV file will be created with the export timestamp, and the file will be saved in the List_Active_Devices directory.
 5. **Click on "Download List"** to save a list of unique devices and their discovery time.
+The file will be saved in the List_All_Devices directory.